 Also, students are placed on academic probation for one semester upon returning from academic suspension.
-Students on academic probation will be assigned to work closely with their academic advisor and a person from the Office of the Dean of Student Affairs.
+Students on academic probation will be assigned to work closely with their academic advisor and a dean from the Office of the Dean of Students.
 Students are required to enroll in four full-credit courses graded with regular letter grades while on academic probation.
 Students on academic probation normally are not eligible to study away.

 Students are placed on academic suspension if they:

-A student on suspension for academic deficiency normally is suspended for one year and may be asked to complete coursework at another accredited four-year institution before being readmitted.
+A student on suspension for academic deficiency normally is suspended for one year and may be asked to complete course work at another accredited four-year institution before being readmitted.
 Students are expected to earn grades of C- or better in these courses.
 Other conditions for readmission are set by the Recording Committee and stated in writing at the time of suspension.
 A suspended student must submit a letter requesting readmission.
 The Readmission Committee meets to consider these requests.
 A student who is readmitted is eligible for financial aid, according to demonstrated need, as long as the student adheres to the relevant financial aid deadlines.
-Once the student is readmitted, the Office of the Registrar will send course and registration information to the student’s College e-mail address unless an alternative e-mail address has been provided.
-Students are ineligible for housing until after they have been readmitted and there is no guarantee that College housing will be available at that time.
-While suspended, students are not permitted to visit campus without the written permission of the Dean of Student Affairs.
+Once the student is readmitted, the Office of the Registrar will send course and registration information to the student’s Bowdoin email address unless an alternative email address has been provided.
+Students are ineligible for housing until after they have been readmitted, and there is no guarantee that College housing will be available at that time.
+While suspended, students are not permitted to visit campus without the written permission of the senior vice president and dean for student affairs.
 Generally, permission to visit campus is only granted for educational or health treatment purposes.
 Students are unable to participate in Bowdoin College athletic programs until they have been readmitted.
-Students are permitted to submit an application for Off-Campus Study (normal deadlines apply); however they are not eligible to apply for RA, proctor, or house proctor positions until readmitted.
+Students are permitted to submit an application for Off-Campus Study (normal deadlines apply); however, they are not eligible to apply for resident assistant (RA), proctor, or house resident positions until readmitted.

 Students will be subject to dismissal if they: